Winipedia/pyrig/README.md

 pyrig provides an extensible build system for creating distributable artifacts.
 All builders are subclasses of `pyrig.dev.artifacts.builder.base.base.Builder`.

+**Subclass Discovery**: When you run `pyrig build`, the system automatically discovers all `Builder` subclasses across all packages depending on pyrig.
+If you subclass an existing builder (e.g., to customize `PyInstallerBuilder`), only your most specific subclass will be executed, not the parent class.
+This ensures that customizations take full control without duplicate builds.

 ### Basic Builder

 Create custom builders by subclassing `Builder` in `pkg/dev/artifacts/builder/builder.py`: